rohanyg/Revenue-Insights-Hospitality-Domain/README.md

 10. Get feedbacks from the customers and solve the problems they are facing.

 ### Limitations
-- External factors like economic conditions and competitive landscape impacting customer churn are not considered in analysis.
-- Analysis might not facilitate personalized strategies for individual customer retention due to generalized findings from aggregated data.
-- Analysis might provide insights at a specific point, lacking continuous monitoring and adjustment to adapt to evolving customer behaviors.
+- Analysis might provide insights at a specific point, continuous monitoring is required.
 - Analysis is based on the historical data and this may be not true in future.
-- This project will not accurately predict the customer churn in future.
+- Size of dataset is just 3 months and we could have identified more trends and patterns with more data collected over period of time.